 Remove from skillet and sauté peppers and onions adding a little more oil and butter.

-Add the chicken back in and then the remainder of the ingredients except the heavy whipping cream.
+Add the chicken back with water along with the remainder of the ingredients except the heavy whipping cream.
 You’re going to bring everything to a boil, and you don’t want the cream to curdle.
-Once boiled and the chicken is completely done, add in the cream and bring it to a slow simmer.
+Once roughy to boil, and the chicken is completely done, add in the cream and bring it to a slow simmer.
 Now you’re ready to serve!

 It is so yummy!